-The Group's most significant financial also areas of estimation uncertainty, are explained on page 155 .
+The Group's most significant financial judgement areas, some of which are also areas of estimation uncertainty, are explained on page 155 🖪.
 For each of these areas the Committee considered the key facts and judgements outlined by management, and requested the External Auditor to provide a professional view on whether the judgements were appropriate.
 The Committee specifically discussed with the External Auditor how management's judgement and assertions were challenged and how professional scepticism was demonstrated during their audit of these areas.
 This also included the adequacy of the disclosures within the Financial Statements.